Tokyo Time – Coming in July

 Go to Book

-Reviews For Tokyo Time – Coming in July
+Reviews For Tokyo Time

-Tokyo Time – Coming in July 5.0
+Tokyo Time 5.0

 Japan’s fraught and ugly wartime occupation of Singapore comes alive through the discovery of a dead Eurasian woman’s body and resulting murder investigation in this gritty police procedural.
 International history buffs will especially enjoy the unraveling of this intricate multicultural mystery.